 It’s already been two weeks since I arrived in Milano – how time flies!

 The past three weeks have been filled with up’s and downs as well as hard work too.
-Three weeks ago I was undertaking my first masters exams.
+Three weeks ago I was undertaking my first master's exams.
 After a long and hard revision session, I was ready to undertake my exams.
-The exams were quite unexpected and hard, but preparing for them over the Christmas break, was definitely reward full, helped tackle the hard questions and gain the knowledge to help me in my future career.
+The exams were quite unexpected and hard, but preparing for them over the Christmas break was definitely rewarding and helped me to tackle the hard questions and gain the knowledge to help me in my future career.

 After visiting the city centre and travelling around, I headed down to pick up my student card and visit the campus, to be ready for my classes.
 The university is small, but certainty filled with lecture rooms, a gym, 3 canteens and a literature-filled library.
 Manchester is definitely a lot bigger than the campus at Bocconi.

 This last week has been definitely a mixture of emotions.
 On one hand, it’s been hard to settle in and get used to it all.
-However, on the other hand it’s definitely been very exciting and refreshing.
-I’m thrilled to be starting on very niche but knowledge filled and contemporary modules.
-In my social media course, we’ll be learning how to use Python, to extract twitter data and produce various campaigns.
-Whilst my Fashion and Luxury management course explores the business models of various institutions and how all these brands maintain “glamour” in an age saturated with corporate competition and hostility.
-What I definitely appreciate the most is that each and every module involves a group project assessed by a company.
-This allowing us to get hands-on experience and as well as learn from expertise in the field.
+However, on the other hand, it’s definitely been very exciting and refreshing.
+I’m thrilled to be starting on the very niche but knowledge-filled and contemporary units.
+In my social media unit, we’ll be learning how to use Python, to extract Twitter data and produce various campaigns.
+Whilst my Fashion and Luxury management unit explores the business models of various institutions and how all these brands maintain “glamour” in an age saturated with corporate competition and hostility.
+What I definitely appreciate the most is that each and every unit involves a group project assessed by a company.
+This allows us to get hands-on experience and as well as learn from experts in the field.

-Finally, I was also extremely surprised by the amount of activities provided to student through the Erasmus society.
+Finally, I was also extremely surprised by the number of activities provided to students through the Erasmus society.
 This weekend I’ll be visiting Torino further north as well as discovering the small taverns and streets around Milano!

 Alla prossima volta…